 Great Britain Bucket-List #1!

 It’s almost time to start planning your dream 2018 vacation, which means one thing: time to tick-off a box or two from your bucket list!
 England, Scotland and Wales have a vast arrange of must-do attractions, with some truly special sights to see and do to make your trip as enjoyable and memorable as possible.
-Here is just a few of the many possibilities:
+Here is just a few of the many possibilities of British gems: